Actor-Driven

 I hold an MFA in screenwriting.
 My scripts have been recognized by Austin Film Festival, Nashville, Vail, and Richmond.
 I'm currently in pre-production on Keep Driving, a short film I'm directing that began as a misread of a foreign film trailer and evolved into something I'm more afraid of than anything I've written — which usually means it's working.

-I'm based in Atlanta with regular connections to Los Angeles.
+I'm based in Atlanta.
+Los Angeles is at the end of a plane ride and is hearing about me as we speak.
 I'm always interested in thoughtful conversations about stories, collaboration, and what it means to make something that stays with someone.

 For script requests, collaboration inquiries, or industry conversations: